myfancypants/minesweeper/README.md

 simulateWinCheck() - this will simulate clicking the check for win button to see if you have a correct solution
 * return - (boolean) this will return true or false if you have won the game or not

+returnSquareValue(row, col) - this will return the value of a target square
+* row - (int) the row of the target square you wish to check
+* col - (int) the column of the target square you wish to check

+isValid(row, col, boardSize) - given the boardSize and location, this function will let you know if you are
+* checking a valid position or not
+    * return - (boolean)

 solver - a naive solution has been provided to provide an example implementation of the function API.
 Please
          feel free to remove all the code and write your own solution!